-Of course you want to look your best.
-But, if a ballgown isn’t your everyday style, why wear it in an engagement photo session?
-I have taken some amazing photos of people in simple casual clothing while walking in the park or sitting in a cafe.
-However athletic clothing and pyjamas should be avoided unless there is a very good reason for them and it is a concise part of the photo shoot idea.
-What ever clothing you choose it needs to feel comfortable on you in order to look great for the camera.
+Of course, you want to look your best.
+But if a ballgown isn’t your everyday style, why wear it in an engagement photo session?
+I have taken some amazing photos of people wearing casual clothing while walking in the park or a cafe.
+However, athletic clothing and pyjamas should be avoided unless there is a very good reason for them and it is a concise part of the photo shoot idea.
+Whatever clothing you choose it needs to feel comfortable on you to look great for the camera.

 Think Colour Palettes

-Choose flattering colours that make you look alive and avoid any colours which wash you out or makes your skin look pasty.
+Choose flattering colours that make you look alive and avoid any colours that will wash you out.

-Try to coordinate as a couple but don’t get too caught up on looking like you both just walked of a page of a department store catalogue.
+Try to coordinate as a couple but don’t get too caught up on looking like you both just walked off a page of a department store catalogue.

 Avoid All Writing

-Unless it’s your favourite outfit, your both huge Raptors fans or there’s an inside joke about you shirt that you both agree should be documented, leave the logos in your closet.
+Unless it’s your favourite outfit, you’re both huge Raptors fans or there’s an inside joke about your shirt that you both agree should be documented, leave the logos in your closet.

 Whether you’re going more formal or casual, solid colours are preferred.
 A bit of patterns can be flattering but try to avoid excessive plaids, florals (including your favourite Hawaiian shirt), and head-to-toe black or white clothing.

 Accessorize and pay attention to the details.
 Shoes are a very important part of your shoot which need to coordinate well with your entire outfit.
 Unless there is a good reason for them, leave your runners for the gym.
-Think simple jewelry, belts, scarfs, possibly hats but do not go overboard to the point of distracting away from you, your fiancé and from your engagement ring which of course I suggest your bring with you.
+Think simple jewelry, belts, scarves, and possibly hats but do not go overboard to the point of distracting away from yourself, your fiancé and your engagement ring which of course I suggest you bring with you.